PhilippineHdn/piiquante/README.md

 database: MongoDB;
 All database operations use the Mongoose package with strict data schemas.

+To launch it, make sure you are using version 18 of node.js then run the "npm install" command and then launch the server with "npm run start".

 ###FR

 Projet en cours de réalisation durant ma formation de Développeur web au sein d'openclassrooms.